people cycling along a path people cycling along a path

 Understanding greenhouse gases and carbon emissions

 Emissions from greenhouse gases are the main reason that global temperatures are rising.
 Carbon dioxide is the major greenhouse gas responsible (largely from use of gas and oil for heating, and fuel in cars and other vehicles).
 Another greenhouse gas, methane, contributes about 17% of greenhouse gas emissions, largely as a result of emissions from livestock especially cows.
+These gases have always been in our atmosphere and their warming effect has enabled the earth to maintain a temperature at which life can thrive for all the while that humans have been on earth (several hundreds of thousands of years) and for much longer.
+However, the concentration of these gases in the earth's atmosphere are now causing the atmosphere to heat up at an alarming rate

 A carbon footprint is a measure of the amount of carbon dioxide released into the atmosphere as a result of the activities of a particular individual, organization, or community.
-This video explains what carbon footprints and what contributes to them.
+This video explains what carbon footprints are and what contributes to them.

 However, there is some controversy about carbon footprints.
 They have been strongly promoted by fossil fuel companies in an effort to shift the burden of action needed to reduce carbon emissions away from fossil fuel companies to consumers.
 This article explains the history of the carbon footprint and how they might still be useful.

 There are many different tools for calculating carbon footprints for individuals or organisations.
 They all have pros and cons, and may give different estimates as they use different assumptions.
-One commonly used Individual carbon footprint tool is the World Wildlife Fund Footprint Tool.
+One commonly used individual carbon footprint tool is the World Wildlife Fund Footprint Tool.

 if you want more information about how WWF do their calculations, you can find that here.